 Before you apply, think carefully about how you'll repay the money.
 The Co-operative will require the loan to be fully repaid even if you change or leave your course, so not borrowing more than you can afford is very important.
 You should also aim to repay the loan immediately after your course finishes if you can afford to do so.

 How do I apply for a PCDL?

-If your application is successful, you'll receive a credit agreement that you must sign and return to the bank, and a Course Start Notification form to part-sign and take to your learning programme.
-Funds will be released once your learning provider has signed and returned this form, and confirmed that you've started the course.
+If your application is successful, you'll receive a credit agreement that you must sign and return to the Co-operative, and a Course Start Notification form to part-sign and take to your programme.
+Funds are released once your learning provider has signed and returned this form.
+If your application is rejected, you can appeal.